benjamincrozat/legacy-blog/posts/1-what-is-laravel.md

 As long as you already have experience in web development, especially with PHP (PHP is an object-oriented scripting language) you shouldn't have much trouble learning Laravel.

+## Can I learn Laravel without PHP?

+Laravel is built with PHP.
+You have to know PHP to use Laravel.
+This is the way.

 ## How to learn Laravel?

 The Laravel community is highly active and releases plenty of free and paid Laravel tutorials.